Myrtle Beach Remembered

 The first time I was in Bodo's was in 1995, and it was a lot of fun; they had a dartboard and foosball, Pink Floyd was playing continuously (hence their motto), and there was a fair crowd.
 Like so many of the other downtown businesses, it was much slower in 2006.
 They serve a unique Black Forest-style German cuisine- which is excellent.
 I usually stopped in every time I made a trip to the beach from 2007 on.

 In 2022, the City of Myrtle Beach bought the property along with a number of other nearby "problem" motels.
 Bodo's was kicked out, giving them until April 15- subsequently extended to May, to vacate the building.
-It will likely be torn down as part of some unspecified "redevelopment project in early 2022, but the city has not indicated that anything will be rebuilt.
+It was be torn down as part of some unspecified "redevelopment project in early 2022, but the city has not indicated that anything will be rebuilt.
 During the last few weeks of business, the restaurant was packed with crowds, wanting to experience it one last time.
 The family has not announced if they will try to open up in a new location.

 SUBWAY